nezaboodka/reactronic/README.md

     throw new Error('render method is undefined')
   }

-  @reaction // called immediately in response to state changes pulse(): void {
+  @reaction // called immediately in response to changes pulse(): void {
     if (this.shouldComponentUpdate())
       isolatedRun(() => this.setState({})) // ask React to re-render